 Any tradie or self-respecting DIY enthusiast will tell you having the right power tools in your tool box is as important to getting the job done as applying a little elbow grease.
 Ever tried drilling tiles without a specialist drill bit?
 Or cut a large tree trunk using a manual wood saw?
 We hope not.
 Whether you’re chipping away at it on a construction site or in your own backyard, buying trade quality tools is a must to get the best bang for your buck.

-With over half of Aussies surveyed (52%) stating they enjoy doing DIY projects and 42% admitting to having tried multiple brands of power tools, finding the right product from the start can save you both time and money.
+With just under half of Aussies surveyed (47%) stating they enjoy doing DIY projects and 33% admitting to having tried multiple brands of power tools, finding the right product from the start can save you both time and money.
 Hardware stores are chock-full of different power tools and gadgets claimed to be ‘perfect’ for this and that, but how do you decide which to go for?

-Here are the best brands of power tools in Australia, as rated by consumers in Canstar Blue’s inaugural review:
+Here are the best brands of power tools in Australia, as rated by consumers in Canstar Blue’s 2021 review:

-Makita powered its way to the top of our ratings in 2020, after earning five-star reviews in all but one category.
-These include reliability & performance, ease of use, design, noise levels, maintenance & servicing and overall satisfaction.
+Ryobi powered its way to the top of our ratings in 2021, after earning five-star reviews in most categories, including reliability & performance, ease of use, maintenance & servicing, design and overall satisfaction.
 It got four stars on value for money, with Ozito the only brand to receive full marks in that category.
-Runner-up Ryobi also managed to receive five stars for reliability & performance and Bosch for noise while operating.
+Runner-up DeWALT managed to receive five stars for ease of use and noise while operating, with Bosch and Makita both scoring five stars for maintenance and servicing.

 Read on to explore what brands featured in our review have to offer, plus what you should look out for when shopping for power tools.

-Exclusive to Bunnings and online via its website, Ryobi specialises in pro-featured power tools and outdoor equipment.
-The brand has a decent line-up of drills and drivers, priced around the $200 mark.
+Exclusive to Bunnings and online via its website, Ryobi specialises in pro-featured power tools and outdoor equipment, including a decent line-up of drills and drivers, priced around the $200 mark.
 It also offers caulking guns, drain augers, glue guns, biscuit joiners, nailers, staplers, rotary hammers (also priced under $200) and everything else you’d expect to find on a construction site.

 For the outdoors, you’ll find budget-friendly loppers, lawn mowers, chainsaws, trimmers and blowers and various tools and accessories to manicure your garden to perfection.
-Prices for Ryobi tools are mid-range, but the brand does feature some good promotions and discounts worth checking out from time to time.
+Prices for Ryobi tools are mid-range, but the brand does feature some good promotions and discounts worth checking out from time to time, giving both DIY enthusiasts and tradies plenty to get excited about..

 A big name in the home appliances world, Bosch offers a German-engineered range of power tools and safety solutions targeted specifically at tradies.
 Its range includes Combo Kits for tradespeople and standalone tools like drills, drywall screwdrivers, impact wrenches and drivers, sanders, planers, multi-cutters and more.
 You can opt to shop tools by trade, with Bosch offering solutions for electricians, metal construction workers, plumbers and heating engineers and joiners and carpenters.